joe7575/techage/manuals/manual_ta3_EN.md

 The signal lamp can be switched on or off with the `on` / `off` command.
 This lamp does not need electricity and can be colored with the airbrush tool from the mod Unified Dyes" and via Lua/Beduino commands.

+With the chat command `/ta_color` the color palette with the values for the Lua/Beduino commands is displayed.

 [ta3_signallamp|image]